lossp/handwrite-rpc/README.md

 ### Spring (to be done)

 Loading the xml file from the resource is the way initializing the Spring Context.
-Therefore it can scan the whole project and find the bean with @RpcService
+Therefore it can scan the whole project and find the bean with @RpcService the service provider, which is the rpc server, start via Spring mvc